portlandcodeschool/tracks/rails/tests.md

 ## How we will test

-Tests will be administered on any day Monday..Thursday during either the morning or before 3pm in the afternoon.
-Project demos will take about 30 minutes while the individual time trial sections will only take about 10 min per person.
-These can be arranged by putting your name on the sign-up sheet.
+Rather than require you all to go at the same pace we will separate this track into sections which will be tested at whatever pace you desire.
+You will also work with your group and have a separate time to show off your work and get review.

+There are 3 chunks comprised of 4 sections each.
+If you did one section each day you would finish in 3 weeks.
+Most will do one test every other day and a group test once every other week.

 ### Project demo

+Group tests will be administered on any day Monday..Thursday during either the morning or before 3pm in the afternoon.
+Project demos will take about 30 minutes.
+This test is a demonstration of an entire chunk of goals (4 sections).
+These can be arranged by putting your group's names on the signup sheet.
+Bring something to take notes.

 Groups will present a demo of a small project they are creating.
 Demos should be 10-20 minutes in length and should be recorded by the presenters.
 Groups can be any size.
 The project presented should **not** be the same as the project in the Hartl book.
 Code should be uploaded to Github and will be reviewed after the presentation.

 ### Time trials

+The individual time trials will only cover one section at a time and will take about 10 min per person.
+These can be arranged by putting your name on the sign-up sheet for the day.

 Exams for each section will be 6 minutes long.
 The first 3 minutes will be spent on a time trial, while the second 3 minutes will be spent showing off your work on the project.